-This guide highlights key aspects of vendor management, including qualification, onboarding, evaluation, and offboarding, with a focus on segmentation, collaboration, and risk management.
-These practices are essential for smooth operations, cost savings, and building strong, lasting supplier relationships.
+This guide highlights key aspects of vendor management, including qualification, onboarding, evaluation, and offboarding,

 Vendor management is a critical aspect of the procurement process.
 It involves establishing and maintaining strong relationships with suppliers while effectively mitigating risks.
 By implementing best practices in vendor management, businesses can optimize their supplier relationships, enhance operational efficiency, and drive cost savings.